 Bot Defender is an immediate and necessary solution against active credential stuffing attacks.
 Credential Intelligence is a strategic solution geared towards eliminating future credential stuffing attempts.
 Together, they form a layered defense that stops account fraud.

 Want to find out if your users’ credentials have been compromised?
-Click here to get early access to PerimeterX Credential Intelligence!
+Click here to book a demo of PerimeterX Credential Intelligence!